CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-software.md

 ### Step2: SD Software Installer on your virtual desktop

-* Log in to [SD Desktop service](https://sd-desktop.csc.fi/guacamole/#/) and access your virtual dekstop.
+* Log in to [SD Desktop service](https://sd-desktop.csc.fi/guacamole/#/) and access your virtual desktop.
 Here open the **Data Gateway** application, select SD Connect and enter your CSC username and password.
 Next click on Open.
 Do not close the Data Gateway application.

 * If the software installation help tools are enabled for your project, then you should have folder `tools-for-sd-desktop` included in the directory that Data Gateway created (in `Projects/SD-Connect/your-project-name`).